vladmunteanu/starlette-jsonapi/docs/source/how_to.rst

 If you intend to use ``uuid`` IDs, set ``id_mask = 'uuid'`` when defining the Resource class, and some validation will be handled by Starlette.

-Requests with malformed IDS will likely result in 404 errors.
+Requests with malformed IDs will likely result in 404 errors.

 Top level meta objects
 ----------------------